Curriculum: Year Four

 - Four Electives (4 weeks each)

-The acute care, ambulatory care, and sub-internship rotations must be completed at UT Southwestern.
+The acute care, ambulatory care, and sub-internship rotations must be completed at UT Southwestern Medical Center.
 Electives can be completed at any approved site.

 This four-week clerkship offers instruction in the diagnosis and management of an acutely ill or injured patient.
 Students select a rotation from a variety of clinical settings, including intensive care units, critical care services, and emergency departments.